-We check our messages, shoot off a few emails to friends, check the weather, jot down some notes, play a few games or, if you’re like me, you study.
+We check our messages, shoot off a few emails to friends, look over the weather, jot down some notes, play a few quick games or, if you’re like me, you study.

 I opened up the AV Player app on my phone and decided to go with a classic – Jim Rohn’s Challenge to Succeed.

 So there I was, sitting in the store waiting to get inside and listening to Jim’s wisdom for the umpteeth time.
-This time round one sentence stood out to me, “We don’t get better by chance.
+One sentence stood out to me, “We don’t get better by chance.
 We get better by change.”

-One letter can make a whole lot of difference.
-It got me thinking about how small, insignificant changes can make the biggest differences in our lives.
+One letter, a whole lot of difference.
+It got me thinking about how small, seemingly insignificant things can have the biggest effect.

 Take myself, I never expected to meet the love of my life one summer day back in 2001 when a friend visited me.
 I never expected to find myself in the middle of a natural disaster on Dec.
-26th, 2004 (FYI, this year marks the 10th anniversary of my second chance at life).
+26th, 2004.
 There are so many moments in my life where my life could have ended up so differently, but here I am.

-I made the decision to read books on success and finance.
-I decided to do Karate.
-I studied magic and can blow people away with some tricks.
+I made the decision to read books on business and personal development.
+I decided to do Karate and Aikido.
+I studied magic and might even be able to amaze you with some tricks.

 In other words, I CHANGED.

-Unfortunately, too many people want things to change for them, but do nothing about their circumstances.
-They wait.
+Too many people want things to change for them.
+Instead of acting, they wait.
 They hope.
-They may even visualize (which is the secret from the best selling book with the same name, The Secret).
+They may even visualize (which is the secret in the best selling book with the same name, The Secret).
 What they don’t do is change.

 The simple fact is we can wait for things to change, or we can change.
 Either way, our situation will change.
 However, there is a big difference between the two.
 One we are in control of, the other is beyond our control.
 I’ll let you figure out which one is which.